Learn about actual and potential costs

 Find the vendor to meet your needs

-Market share concentration among suppliers of fiber optic cables is medium, with the top four vendors in the market generating about 40.0% of revenue.
+Market share concentration among suppliers of fiber optic cables is medium, with the top four vendors in the market generating between 30.0% and 50.0% of revenue.
 There are about 1,800 companies that provide fiber optic cables throughout the United States.
-The market has become more concentrated in the three years to 2018...
+The market has become more concentrated in the three years...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What is the length of the warranty that comes with the initial purchase?

 Do you offer the option to extend the initial warranty period?
 If so, for how long and at what cost?

 Do you offer full replacement of a faulty cable?
 What is the average length of time needed for you to replace the cable?

 Can high volume orders receive discounted warranties?